coderefinery/reproducible-research/_episodes/02-what-is-reproducible-research.md

 - As projects grow, it is quite difficult to keep track of all the workflow steps and how they fit together
 - How we have generated/created the data in the first case
 - The steps we have followed in creating the data
-- for example, we can use ```make``` to track the steps we have followed in generating the data
+- For example, we can use `make` to track the steps we have followed in generating the data
-- makefile itself can act as a documentation for data generation
+- Makefile itself can act as a documentation for data generation
 - [ ] Example: use already discussed example in early sessions
 - [ ] Example: show overview of sumatra

 ---

 ## How to create the environment applied for an experiment?
-- Software/code we have used may depend on lot of dependencies and may be difficult to create and use
+- Software/code we have used may depend on lots of dependencies and may be difficult to create and use
-- Many research softwares can be problematical to install and configure without experts
+- Many research codes can be problematic to install and configure without experts
 - Could we bundle all the necessary dependencies together, so that it is easy to run the software
-- Containers can be used to create isolation environments.
+- Containers can be used to create isolated environments